JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 ## Some pre-reading

 I'll be delving into the nitty-gritty of writing a workflow file, including some lesser-known functionality.
-I'd encourage you to read [my previous blog post on GitHub Actions workflows](./what-are-github-workflows), where I talk a bit about workflows as a whole.
+I'd encourage you to read [my previous blog post on GitHub Actions workflows](../what-are-github-workflows), where I talk a bit about workflows as a whole.

 You may also want to familiarize yourself with the [actions/bin repo](https://github.com/actions/bin), a collection of actions that are highly scoped and useful for composing a workflow without writing any custom code (especially [actions/bin/filter](https://github.com/actions/bin/blob/master/filter)).

 ## But I love `{{ ci_provider }}` - why should I care?

 I'm not saying that existing projects should migrate their CI to Actions.
 Rather, new projects benefit from the minimal setup of a CI workflow if you know what you're doing.
 Are GitHub Actions the _best_ CI platform?
-I'd say it really depends on your needs; if you're just running test and viewing the logs/status, you can get a lot of functionality with very little effort (I know, the dream :heart_eyes:).
+I'd say it really depends on your needs; if you're just running tests and viewing the logs/status, you can get a lot of functionality with very little effort (I know, the dream :heart_eyes:).

 ## A typical Node.js workflow